15% OFF OR MORE WITH OFFER!

 • You haven’t had your driving privileges suspended, revoked, or forfeited for traffic-related violations in the past three years.

-• You don’t have six or more points assigned to your driver license.
+• You don’t have six or more points assigned to your driver's license.

-• You cannot be disabled due to mental illness.
+• You are not disabled due to mental illness.

 *If the parent instructor has had a Texas license for less than the preceding three years, they are responsible for ordering a certified driver record from the state or country where they last had a license.
 The driver record should go back at least three years and the DPS will need to see the record when the student gets their permit.

 Unfortunately, you cannot take Parent Taught Drivers Ed without an eligible parent instructor.
-If you don’t have an eligible parent instructor, contact Aceable and let us know.
-We can transfer you over to the Instructor Taught Drivers Ed course, which doesn’t require a parent instructor.
-Instead, this option requires that you receive your behind-the-wheel instruction hours at a driving school of your choice.
+If you don’t have an eligible parent instructor, Aceable's Instructor Taught Driver's Ed course is an excellent alternative.
+It allows you to take the classroom portion of driver's ed online at your own pace, then complete your behind-the-wheel instruction at an in-person driving school of your choice.

 Still Need To Start The Course?